Alexandre-Silva/ADM/README.md

   e.g. foo.setup.sh uses $ADM\_INSTALL\_DIR/foo/

 # Important notes
 The prefix ```'adm_*'``` is reserved for internal ADM functions.
-However you will note that no function is exported to the shell environment even though $ADM/adm.sh is sourced.
-This is because internally, ADM dynamically unsets *all* functions with that prefix.
+However, you will note that no function is exported to the shell environment even though
+$ADM/adm.sh is sourced.
+This is because ADM dynamically unsets **all** functions with that prefix.